wisdomekpotu/PWA-TodoApp/README.md

 # PWA-TodoApp
-A simple Todo PWA(Progressive Web Application) using index DB as database and can be used offline.
+A simple Todo PWA(Progressive Web Application) using indexed DB as database and Workbox for  offline viewing.

 ## Desktop Browser
 &nbsp;